⓿ Zero Archives

 A Coffee Cup

-But before introducing the capillary cup, we need to understand what drove Dr. Pettit to rethink coffee in microgravity:
+Before I introduce you to the capillary cup, we need to first discuss what brought Dr. Pettit to explore a solution for drinking coffee in a microgravity environment.

 Figure 1 - Astronauts showing how yesterday’s coffee becomes today’s coffee.
 In the ISS urine is purified into clean water for the consumption of the astronauts on board.